liangxiaolei401/5.9try/pages/about.md

 permalink: /about.html
 credits: true
 # Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/jumbotron.html objectid="n801" %}